It’s a common scenario: moms have everything they need for their new baby but completely forget to buy themselves a fabulous nursing bra.

 A good nursing bra is more than just “a bra without underwire.”
-The best postpartum bras are made from soft, stretchy, non-abrasive materials, with easy one-handed access for breastfeeding.
-To help you find the best bra, we’ve compiled three tips for choosing the right bra… based on three common mistakes moms often make.
+The best-fitting breastfeeding bras are made from soft, stretchy, non-abrasive materials, with easy, one-handed access for nursing.
+To help you find the most comfortable bra, we’ve compiled our top three bra-shopping tips to address common mistakes moms make.

-It’s impossible to predict how your breasts will respond to pregnancy and milk supply; every woman (and every pregnancy) is different.
+It’s impossible to predict how your breasts will respond to pregnancy and lactation; every woman (and every pregnancy) is different.
 Some moms don’t have much of a change in cup size; others may notice an increase of four cup sizes.